Skip to main content

 });

-There is a use case where shop owners want to run the same shop instance on different country domains (e.g. example.com, example.nl, example.br) and run Google Ads traffic from different Google Ads accounts to each of those domains.
+There is a use case where shop owners want to run the same shop instance on different country domains (e.g. example.com, example.nl, example.br) and run paid ads traffic from different accounts to each of those domains.

-But the Pixel Manager for WooCommerce only allows to set one conversion ID and label in the standard settings.
+But the Pixel Manager for WooCommerce user interface only allows to set one pixel ID in the settings.

 /wp-content/themes/child-theme/functions.php